 To make the best celery salt, you should use the finest celery, may it be seeds or leaves.
 There are a lot of things you can do with celery, aside from making it into celery salt.
 You can scrunch it while it’s raw, put it in stew and soups, and gives flavors to a lot of recipes.

 In this section, we are teaching you how to buy the best celery for the best celery salt result.
-If you’re purchasing a whole bunch, look for the celery which doesn’t have yellow or brown spots.
+If you’re purchasing a whole bunch, look for celery that doesn’t have yellow or brown spots.
 The spots indicate that the celery is old.
 The stalks should be crisp and green.
 Look for the stalks that don’t feel soft and shrivel at the top.

 If you go for the hearts, look for bright green stalks and leaves.
 No brown or yellow spots and should be crispy and crunchy.
-If you buy the pre-cut celery stalks, look for the crispy and green stalks.
+If you buy pre-cut celery stalks, look for crispy and green stalks.

 I hope that you learned a lot from this recipe.
 I added small tips so you can use the celery seeds well.
 If you have used this recipe before, share it with friends and family!
 If you have comments, suggestions, and questions, just feel free to drop them in the comment box below.

 Stay tuned with Cookingisbelleza.
 Happy cooking!

 Read Next: What Does Fenugreek Taste Like?
 Add This Healthy Spice to Your Diet